Home

 I'm a great fan of prompts and activities which encourage the little and often approach.
 Using a pen is a motor skill and if you do a little bit at a time you can build up gradually.
 A short piece is much better than nothing at all.

 Another of my creative writing tips is that anything that encourages kids to start writing and feel pleased with themselves will help in the end.
-What about ideas and activities like mazes? crosswords? or something factual?
+What about ideas and activities like:

 Creative Writing Prompts

-We've got lots of homeschool creative writing prompts here.
+We've got lots of homeschool kids writing prompts here.
 See our homeschool ideas for:

 • Fantasy maps.